elixirschool/elixirschool/lessons/specifics/plug.md

 end
 ```

-This is a bare minimum Router but the code should be pretty self explainatory.
-We've included some macros through `use Plug.Router` and then set up two of the builtin Plugs: `:match` and `:dispatch`.
+This is a bare minimum Router but the code should be pretty self explanatory.
+We've included some macros through `use Plug.Router` and then set up two of the built-in Plugs: `:match` and `:dispatch`.
 There are two defined routes, one for handling GET returns to the root and the second for matching all other requests so we can return a 404 message.

 Let's add our Plug to the router: